 4 Mainly I eliminated the breaks between paragraphs.
 I’m so used to working with HTML that originally I thought the e-book text was too crowded and bunched up without them, but after a year’s reconsideration I decided to switch to a more conventional format.

-5 A positive review at Goodreads would be helpful.
+5 A positive review at Amazon or Goodreads would be helpful.

 6 Did you know Bartles & Jaymes is still a thing?
 It is!